 Simply, it's a service that designs other services and experiences.
 Clients are using it to discover, design, and refine their signature customer experiences (as well as new revenue streams and cost savings opportunities) and we've discovered a palpable magic when you mix experience/service designers with professional actors.
 Everything gets so real.
-We've teamed up with the largest production theatre in the southeast, The Alliance Theatre, to bring this to market.
+We've teamed up with the largest production theater in the southeast, The Alliance Theatre, to bring this to market.
 It’s so much fun!

 Mike, I really appreciate your time today.
-I’d like to ask you one final question, if that’s okay – What’s the best piece of feedback you’ve ever been given?
+I’d like to ask you one final question if that’s okay – What’s the best piece of feedback you’ve ever been given?

 Marge Bell was my boss when I worked one summer at Martin Marietta Aerospace.
 She taught me two things: